moq-wg/warp-streaming-format/draft-ietf-moq-warp.md

 defines how the catalog communicates the content, specifies prioritization strategies for real-time and workflows for beginning and terminating broadcasts.
 WARP also details how end-subscribers may perform adaptive bitrate switching.
-WARP is targeted at real-time and interactive levels of live latency.
+WARP is targeted at real-time and interactive levels of live latency, as well as VOD content.

 This document describes version 1 of the streaming format.